scikit-hep/iminuit/README.rst

 **The current 2.x series has introduced breaking interfaces changes with respect to the 1.x series.**

 All interface changes are documented in the `changelog`_ with recommendations how to upgrade.
-To keep existing scripts running, pin your major iminuit version to <2, i.e. `pip install iminuit<2` installs the 1.x series.
+To keep existing scripts running, pin your major iminuit version to <2, i.e. ``pip install 'iminuit<2'`` installs the 1.x series.

 .. _changelog: https://iminuit.readthedocs.io/en/stable/changelog.html